Like a Free Letter From Ireland?

 Are researching your Irish Ancestry?
 One of the “brick walls” I see people coming up against is understanding Irish placenames – especially when the spelling seems to vary so widely.
-In this letter – we’ll look at the 7 main component parts of Irish placenames.
+In this article – we’ll look at the 7 main component parts of Irish placenames - and finally give you some more letters and stories to enjoy, all about placenames in Ireland.

 I am very curious about the naming conventions used for townlands, baronies, villages etc. which seem to repeated over and over again.
 So many places are prefixed or suffixed in such a way that it makes me wonder what they mean and if the meanings are useful to us in our search for ancestors.
 These are two examples: KILL as in Killaloe and LANE in Ballyvolane.
 Do Kill, lane and Bally have a geographical significance or a descriptive significance?
 Are they Gaelic words?